willlauer/deep_phonts2/README.md

 https://people.eecs.berkeley.edu/~sazadi/MCGAN/datasets/
 We're only using Capitals_colorGrad64.
 Download it, move it into the main deep_phonts2 directory, and run tar -zxvf Capitals_colorGrad64.tar.gz -C ./data/images

+# Noteworthy
+Distance loss can definitely handle the character shapes, getting artifacts from both characters.